 Males and females get the genotypic value for the threshold trait according to their genome, represented by the genetic matrix GM.
 The contribution of each locus to the genotypic value of the threshold trait is defined by the matrix of weights (WM), a 21 x 1 matrix in which each row is the weight of the given locus.
-Weights were estimated according to a negative exponential function, so that their sum equals the population mean of the additive genotypic value at initialization (set to 9).
+Weights were estimated according to a negative exponential function, so that their sum equals the population mean of the additive genotypic value at initialization (set to 10).
 The genotypic value G of an individual is then computed as a matrix multiplication:

-G = sum-G-matrix x WMT
+G = sum-G-matrix x WM

-Where sum-G-matrix is a 21 x 1 matrix resulting from the matrix addition of the first and second columns (branches) of GM.
-WMT is the transpose matrix of WM.
+Where sum-G-matrix is a 1 x 21 matrix resulting from the matrix addition of the first and second columns (branches) of GM and subsequent transposition.
+WM is the matrix of weights.

 The value of the condition trait cond is drawn from a normal distribution with mean mu_cond and variance V_cond.
 The condition trait cond is compared to the phenotypic value of the condition threshold z_thresh and if an individual’s condition is greater than its threshold value, it becomes resident (i.e., anadromous = false), otherwise it becomes anadromous (anadromous = true).